Limits of Hodge structures via holonomic D-modules: Preliminaries

-An integrable log connection is same as a left $\sD_Z(\log D)$-module, where $\sD_Z(\log D)$ is the sub-algebra of $\sD_Z$ generated locally by the differential operators $P$ such that $P\cdot \sI_D\subset\sI_D$.
+Let $\sD_Z(\log D)$ be the sub-algebra of $\sD_Z$ generated locally by the differential operators $P$ such that $P\cdot \sI_D\subset\sI_D$.
 Here, we denote by $\sI_D$ the ideal sheaf of the normal crossing divisor $D$.
-Then we can extend the definition of residues of a log connection as follows.
+An integrable log connection is then the same as a left $\sD_Z(\log D)$-module.
+We can extend the definition of residues of a log connection as follows.
 The sheaf $\sO_{D_i}=\sO_Z/\sI_{D_i}$ naturally has a left $\sD_Z(\log D)$-module structure because $\sI_{D_i}$ is also stable under by the $\sD_Z(\log D)$-action by the naive reason.
 Let $\cF^\bullet$ be a complex of integrable log connections.
 Then the complex